rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ___

 The next time you hit a creature with a melee weapon attack during the spell’s duration, your weapon flares with white-hot intensitity, and the attack deals an extra 1d6 fire damage to the target and causes the target to ignite in flames.

+At the start of each of its turns until the spell ends, the target must make a Constitution saving throw.
+On a failed save, it takes 1d6 fire damage.
+On a successful save, the spells ends.
+If the target or a creature within 5 feet of it uses an action to put out the flames, or if some other effect douses the flames (such as the target being submerged in water), the spell ends.

 - **+1PM:** aumente o dano inicial em +1d6.{{pageNumber,auto}}
 \page